The following acronyms are used in this document:

 • For inbound traffic, the ACL must be set to the following RingCentral originating source IP address ranges:

-• Use of “any / any” ACL rules must be avoided to prevent opening too many ports.
+• Avoid use of "any / any" ACL rules to prevent opening too many ports.